 Drama, Israel/Belgium, 2021, 92 min, Hebrew/Arabic with English subtitles

-Directed and written by Orit Fouks Rotem.*
+Written and directed by Orit Fouks Rotem.*

 21:00 Party